daudix/daudix.one/content/home/index.md

 Simply put, IndieWeb is anything on the web that is hand-crafted and feels personal, at least that's what it is for me.

-Everything about it is awesome, from 88x31 buttons to webrings, it's also cozy and fun; feels refreshing after the sterile corporate web.
+Everything about it is awesome, from 88x31 buttons to webrings.
+It also feels cozy and is fun; quite refreshing after the sterile corporate web.

-I'm even a member of several tildes/pubnixes, even though I don't do much there, I still like being a part of them:
+I'm even a member of several tildes and CS clubs, even though I don't do much there, I still like being a part of them:

 - [exozyme](https://exozy.me)
 - [envs](https://envs.net)

-Better yet, I have a website on [neocities](https://neocities.org); it's quite empty at the moment, basically it's my playground where I can make bolder design choices than here.
-[Check it out](https://daudix.neocities.org) if you want.
+Better yet, I have a website on [neocities](https://neocities.org); essentially it's my playground where I can make bolder design choices than here, and write less interesting and more cringe stuff.
+[Check it out](https://daudix.neocities.org) if you want to.

 I also have a [Gemini capsule](gemini://gmi.daudix.one) on [flounder](https://flounder.online).
-I've recently changed it to serve as a place for jotting down small notes rather than being a mirror of this website.
-See [this post](@/blog/2024-07-13-repurposing-gemini-capsule/index.md) for the reasons behind this decision. <small>(you can also _finger_ me at `daudix@flounder.online`)</small>
+It's very empty and I have no idea what to use it for ;\_; <small>(you can also _finger_ me at `daudix@flounder.online`)</small>

 <div id="rizz-dialog" class="buttons">
   <button id="rizz">Rizz It Up</button>